contractautomataproject/ContractAutomataLib/index.md

 Automaton<String,Action,State<String>,ModalTransition<String,Action,State<String>,CALabel>> orcfam1 = new ProductOrchestrationSynthesisOperator<String>(new Agreement(),p).apply(faut.getAut());
 ```

-The following snippet imports a product line as a `.xml` FeatureIDE model (whose products are generated by FeatureIDE).
+The following example shows how to import a product line as a `.xml` FeatureIDE model (whose products are generated by FeatureIDE).
+This is done with the class `FeatureIDEfamilyConverter`.
+When instantiating the FMCA, we apply the `PartialProductGenerator` to the products we have just imported.
-FeatureIDE does not generate partial products, which are generated using `PartialProductGenerator`.
+Indeed, FeatureIDE does not generate partial products, which are generated using `PartialProductGenerator`.
-The set of products is passed to the constructor of the FMCA, this will exploit the information on the actions
+The set of products is passed to the constructor of the `FMCA`: this will exploit the information on the actions
 of the automaton to refine the set of products, discarding redundant ones.
 The orchestration of a product of the family is synthesised.